yuchen-lin/NCU_EE3051_Denoising-Of-Amyloid-PET-Images/README.md

 python preprocess.py --data-dir=<put your data path here!>
 ```

-For example, if your data folder named "data" and it's in the same folder as preprocess.py.
+For example, if you named your training data folder "data" and it's in the same folder as preprocess.py.
 Then:

 ```
 python preprocess.py --data-dir=data